Average Weather in San Salvador El Salvador

 The brighter period of the year lasts for 2.0 months, from February 13 to April 13, with an average daily incident shortwave energy per square meter above 6.4 kWh.
 The brightest day of the year is March 23, with an average of 6.9 kWh.

 The darker period of the year lasts for 1.4 months, from May 15 to June 26, with an average daily incident shortwave energy per square meter below 5.0 kWh.
 The darkest day of the year is June 5, with an average of 4.5 kWh.

 Average Daily Incident Shortwave Solar Energy

-The topography within 2 miles of San Salvador contains very significant variations in elevation, with a maximum elevation change of 1,909 feet, and an average elevation above sea level of 2,328 feet.
-Within 10 miles contains extreme variations in elevation (5,810 feet).
+The topography within 2 miles of San Salvador contains very significant variations in elevation, with a maximum elevation change of 1,909 feet and an average elevation above sea level of 2,328 feet.
+Within 10 miles contains very significant variations in elevation (5,810 feet).
 Within 50 miles also contains extreme variations in elevation (8,940 feet).

 The area within 2 miles of San Salvador is covered by artificial surfaces (31%), grassland (25%), cropland (25%), and trees (17%), within 10 miles by cropland (33%) and trees (32%), and within 50 miles by water (29%) and cropland (29%).

 This report illustrates the typical weather in San Salvador, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There are 4 weather stations near enough to contribute to our estimation of the temperature and dew point in San Salvador.